-Courtesy is expected from students at all times.
+Courtesy is always expected from students, staff and parents, and we hold our community to a high standard of behavior.
 SHS teaches students to develop personal responsibility, social awareness, and respect for others.
-Parents will be advised if their child has difficulty in any of these areas, and their help will be sought to resolve the problem.
+Parents will be notified if their child has difficulty in any of these areas, and their help will be sought to resolve the problem.